 Specific IT challenges may include the drive to provide more for less, the need to improve operational performance; poorly executed supplier contracts; customer dissatisfaction with IT; ageing technology estates; and duplication across the technology estate.

 Mason Advisory has the experience and insight to help clients navigate through their challenges to deliver the desired objectives through appropriate and relevant sourcing strategies and execution programmes.

-Sourcing strategy and model
+Sourcing model & strategy

-Contract negotiation and set-up
+Contract mobilisation and implementation

 There will be times when the contract does not work for either the client or the supplier, resulting in cost or performance challenges, or both.
 Mason Advisory has experienced consultants who can review contract terms and match these to the current business needs, highlighting opportunities to address challenges and embrace opportunities.

 A healthy sourcing relationship is one that gets a lot of attention.
 Our pro-active healthchecks consider all aspects of service, governance, roles and responsibilities, costs and the contract terms and conditions to identify improvements and areas that need to be addressed.
 Using this approach is particularly beneficial where there are initial tensions between the client and supplier or where the IT leadership team feels that efficiencies can be achieved with existing contracts.